Karamu House: Renovations 2017-2021

 In 2017, a major renovation of the facility was undertaken.
-The architect Robert P. Madison International, Ohio's first African American-owned architectural firm, founded by Cleveland architect Robert P. Madison, lead the 14.5 million dollar renovation.
+The architect Robert P. Madison International, Ohio's first African American-owned architectural firm, founded by Cleveland architect Robert P. Madison, led the 14.5 million dollar renovation.
 This included a new streetscape, bistro, patio, and enclosed outdoor stage; as well as updates to the Arena Theater, lobby, and dressing rooms.

 The updates were to be completed in three phases as follows: